Twist-3 Contributions in Semi-Inclusive DIS in the Target Fragmentation Region: Acknowledgments

 We would like to thank Harut Avakian for bringing our attention to this project and insightful discussions.
 We also thank Timothy Hayward for useful discussions.
-The work is supported by National Natural Science Foundation of P.R.
-China~(Nos.12075299,11821505, 11847612 and 11935017) and by the Strategic Priority Research Program of Chinese Academy of Sciences, Grant No. XDB34000000.
-K.B.
-Chen is supported by National Natural Science Foundation of China (Nos.
+The work is supported by National Natural Science Foundation of People’s Republic of China Grants No. 12075299, No. 11821505, No. 11847612, and No. 11935017 and by the Strategic Priority Research Program of Chinese Academy of Sciences, Grant No. XDB34000000.
+K. B. Chen is supported by National Natural Science Foundation of China (Nos.
 12005122, 11947055) and Shandong Province Natural Science Foundation (No. ZR2020QA082).
-X.B.
-Tong is supported by the CUHK-Shenzhen university development fund~(No. UDF01001859) and the China Postdoctoral Science Foundation~(No. 2022M723065).
+X. B. Tong is supported by the CUHK-Shenzhen university development fund~(No. UDF01001859) and the China Postdoctoral Science Foundation~(No. 2022M723065).